farkasrebus/OMSimulator/StepSizeController/Thermostat/README.md

 ## Adaptive step size control

-To demonstrate how the step size can influence the accuracy of the simulation, we simulated the Thermostat example for 1000 time units with various (but constant) step sizes.
-The table contains the lowest temperature measured according to the simulation, the corrsponding time stamp and the time it took to perform the simulation.
+To demonstrate how the step size can influence the efficiency and the accuracy of the simulation, we simulated the Thermostat example for 1000 time units with various (but constant) step sizes.
+The table contains the lowest temperature measured according to the simulation, the corresponding time stamp and the time it took to perform the simulation.

 | Step size      | Lowest temperature | Time stamp | Runtime | Total steps |